WWE Wrestlemania 35 2019: Start time, how to watch, date, match card, location, lineup and more

-WWE's Wrestlemania 35 takes place this Sunday, April 7 in New Jersey.
-Wrestlemania 35 is the culmination of Wrestlemania season, which began in January at the Royal Rumble, and continued through Elimination Chamber and Fastlane in February and March, respectively.
-It's also the "season finale" for all of WWE's storylines since 2018's Wrestlemania.
+WWE Wrestlemania 35 is finally here.
+And by "here" I mean it happens this weekend on Sunday, April 7.
+This is the biggest wrestling event of the year and if you're not a hardcore fan, it's actually a great time to start watch, as the company goes all out for Wrestlemania.

-The biggest match on the card will be Ronda Rousey vs. Charlotte Flair vs. Becky Lynch for the Raw Women's Championship.
-This is the first time ever that women will main event Wrestlemania.
+This will mark the first time ever that a women's match will main event Wrestlemania, as Raw Women's champion Ronda Rousey defends here tiltle in a triple threat match against Beck Lynch and Charlotte Flair.
 We'll also see WWE Champion Daniel Bryan defend his title against fan favorite Kofi Kingston.
-Check out the specific start times as well as the current match card below.
+Check out the specific start times as well as the full match card below.

 Start times